-- 2. Qualifications for Initial PLP Consideration - a) The lender must demonstrate that it: - (1) Has disbursed at least 5 SBA loans within the past 24 months; - (2) Can effectively process, close, service and liquidate SBA loans; - (3) Is in compliance with applicable SBA Loan Program Requirements (as defined in 13 CFR 120.10); - (4) Has satisfactory SBA performance as determined by SBA in its discretion.
+2. Qualifications for Initial PLP Consideration

+- a) The lender must demonstrate that it: - (1) Can effectively process, close, service and liquidate SBA loans; - (2) Is in compliance with applicable SBA Loan Program Requirements (as defined in 13 CFR 120.10); - (3) Has satisfactory SBA performance as determined by SBA in its discretion.
 The Lender's Risk Rating, among other factors, will be considered in determining satisfactory SBA performance.
-Other factors may include, but are not limited to, on-site review/examination assessments, historical performance measures (like default rate, purchase rate and loss rate), loan volume to the extent that it impacts performance measures, and other performance related measurements and information (such as contribution toward SBA's mission)

-- (5) Has been current in filing SBA required 1502 reports and in remitting required guaranty, servicing and review fees; - (6) For lenders regulated by one of the federal/state oversight authorities, is in good standing with its primary regulator by submitting a statement to that effect and by disclosing any formal or informal enforcement actions or agreements within the past 3 years unless such disclosure is prohibited by its primary regulator (SBA will determine in its discretion whether an enforcement action or agreement renders the lender unacceptable for PLP participation); - (7) Is not subject to any SBA enforcement actions; and - (8) Has not received a major substantive objection from its Lead SBA Field Office. - b) SBA, in its discretion, also will consider other risk related information (e.g., rapid growth, inadequate capital, formal supervisory actions outstanding filed by the lender's federal or state regulator). - 3.
-Process to obtain PLP status
+Other factors may include, but are not limited to, on-site review/examination assessments, historical performance measures (like default rate, purchase rate and loss rate), loan volume to the extent that it impacts performance measures, and other performance related measurements and information (such as contribution toward SBA's mission) - (4) Has been current in filing SBA required 1502 reports and in remitting required guaranty, servicing and review fees; - (5) For lenders regulated by one of the federal/state oversight authorities, is in good standing with its primary regulator by submitting a statement to that effect and by disclosing any formal or informal enforcement actions or agreements within the past 2 years (SBA will determine in its discretion whether an enforcement action or agreement renders the lender unacceptable for PLP participation); - (6) Is not subject to any SBA enforcement actions; and - (7) Has not received a major substantive objection from its Lead SBA Field Office. - b) SBA, in its discretion, also will consider other risk related information (e.g., rapid growth, inadequate capital, Cease & Desist (C&D) outstanding).

+3. Process to obtain PLP status